camain-elie/react-level-1/README.md

 - Push your code to a Github repository
 - Document what you've done

 ### Built With

 As asked in the guidelines, I did not use any dependency librairy.
-Therefore no css preprocessor or fetch library (like axios) where used, only React and Create-React-App.
+Therefore no css preprocessor only React and Create-React-App.

 - [React](https://reactjs.org/)
 - [Create-React-App](https://create-react-app.dev/)